zklevsha/todo-list/README.md

 The following variables control optional steps in the workflow:

 - `VPN_REQUIRED`: Set to true or false to enable or skip VPN connection steps.
-- `FORMAT_AND_MOUNT_DISKS`: Set to true or false to enable or skip disk preparation on the deployed VM.